 - Be sure that you are scheduling at least 2-3 hours of study time for each hour of class each week, i.e. a 3-credit course requires approximately 6-9 hours of study time outside of class.
 Click here for more information about time management skills.

 - Use a monthly planner to organize your time, assignments, projects and examinations.
 Click here for a free printable planner.

 - Learn your professor's name, office location and scheduled office hours.
 Visit him/her for assistance and clarification of difficult coursework.

 - Get to know your fellow classmates.
 Discussing class topics with classmates can help you know if you understand the material.
 Also, if you must miss a class, classmates are an invaluable resource for getting covered material to help you stay on track.

 - Request a tutor for subjects that you feel are difficult for you.
 Accessing Tutoring Services early in the semester is key for your success.

 - Click here to access Student Study Tool Kits that review topics such as note taking and test taking skills along with time management and other useful academic skills.

-- If you received accommodations in high school or feel that you may have a learning or other disability, contact Disability Services for more information on accessing services in college.
-Ask for assistance as soon as needed (do not wait!)
+If you received accommodations in high school or feel that you may have a learning or other disability, contact Disability Services for more information on accessing services in college.
+Ask for assistance early.
+(Do not wait!)